 One thing it doesn’t have going for it, though, is looking.
 There’s nothing special about it.
 No genius cocking device.
 No high-powered illuminated scope.
 And no fancy aesthetic features.
 Just a bare-bones, performance-minded hunting crossbow.

 4. TenPoint Turbo GT

 Enter the Turbo GT.
-Shooting 360 feet per second with 175-pound draw weight, it’s the second-fastest bow on this list.
-It’s biggest selling feature, aside from the options for a cocking mechanism integrated directly into the stock, is the XLT front end.
-Providing a longer power stroke with stronger limbs, this bow shoots with deadly accuracy, great knock-down power, and is extremely narrow for a forward draw crossbow.
-It’s the narrowest bow on our list so far and by far the narrowest of the traditional forward draw crossbows on the market.
+Shooting 360 feet per second with a 175-pound draw weight, it’s the second-fastest bow on this list.
+Its biggest selling feature, aside from the options for a cocking mechanism integrated directly into the stock, is the XLT front end.
+Providing a longer power stroke with stronger limbs, this bow shoots with deadly accuracy, and great knock-down power, and is extremely narrow for a forward draw crossbow.
+It’s the narrowest bow on our list so far and by far the narrowest of the traditional forward-draw crossbows on the market.

-Available with either the ACUdraw (same as was seen on the Invader G3) or the ACUdraw 50 which reduces draw weight by 50% and coated in a sleek Mossy Oak camouflage pattern, the Turbo GT is your workhorse crossbow.
-A go anywhere, do anything kind of bow, built for consumers looking for quality performance at a budget-minded price point.
+Available with either the ACUdraw (same as was seen on the Invader G3) or the ACUdraw 50 which reduces draw weight by 50% and is coated in a sleek Mossy Oak camouflage pattern, the Turbo GT is your workhorse crossbow.
+A go-anywhere, do-anything kind of bow, built for consumers looking for quality performance at a budget-minded price point.

 5. Horton Vortec RDX

 Horton is another name that goes all the way back to the beginnings of the modern compound crossbow.
 Recently purchased by TenPoint Crossbow Technologies as well, you’ll find crossbow models with the TenPoint flare and precision coupled with the edgy Horton brand.
 Crossbows like the Vortec RDX will round out our list.
 Tipping the scales at the high end of our %500-1,000 price point, the Vortec is special, just as the Bear Bruzer was in our first category.